gesielrosa/gesielrosa-libs/projects/ngx-lazy-dialog/README.md

 # Ngx Lazy Dialog

-This library allows you to create dialogs with lazy loading.
-The dialog content is fully customizable, depending on the component you load into it.
+This library allows you to create lazy loading dialogs without the need for root app dependency injections.

+Each dialog is completely independent of the rest of the application (module based).

+The dialog content is fully customizable!

 <hr>